Rutatu/cds-language_Assignment_6/README.md

 ## Data

-Data used is a complete set of Game of Thrones script for all seasons in form of a table containing 6 columns with different data types used for various purposes.
-Description on each columns are provided on the data description part in a link below.
+Data used is a complete set of Game of Thrones script for all seasons (8 seasons in total, 10 episodes first 6 seasons, 7 and 6 episodes for the last two seasons) in form of a table containing 6 columns with different data types used for various purposes.
+Description of each column is provided in the data description part in a link below.
 For this assignment, columns 'Season' and 'Sentence' were used.

 Link to data: https://www.kaggle.com/albenft/game-of-thrones-script-all-seasons